 All of the Chobe wildlife is present at Zarafa with a varied bird and mammal community.
 Abundant plains game can be found here including lechwe, kudu, buffalo, zebra and giraffe.
 It is also a predator-rich reserve including cheetah, wild dog, lion and leopard.
 The massive herds of elephant pass through the area in the dry season.

-There is a wealth of activities here including game drives, walks, night drives, bush dinners, fishing, canoeing and boating.
+There is a wealth of activities here including game drives, walks, night drives, bush dinners, fishing and boating.
 Even the most intrepid of travellers holds Zarafa as a firm favourite over all other Africa Safaris